Buchan Field Camp Information

 - Do not hammer at key geological sites, particularly those pointed out by staff as exhibiting special geological features

 - No alcohol to be consumed in University or hired vehicles

 Fieldwork frequently puts geologists in hazardous situations.
 Therefore use your common sense in the field:

 - If someone is injured or is ill in the field, make sure a staff member is informed.
 There will be first aiders on staff to assist.
 An incident report form should also be filled out upon returning from the trip if there has been an injury.

 - If there is any situation on the excursion in which you feel unsafe or unconfident, do not proceed.
 Inform a staff member of your situation.

 - While alcohol is not prohibited on the field trip, students are required to behave responsibly at all times.
-Excessive consumption of alcohol, belligerent, aggressive or otherwise antisocial behavior will not be tolerated.
+Excessive consumption of alcohol, belligerent, aggressive or otherwise antisocial behaviour will not be tolerated.

-- Furthermore, any unsafe behavior which, in anyway, endangers yourself or others will not be tolerated.
-Any such behavior will result in the students involved being banned from fieldwork and from undertaking the subject
+- Furthermore, any unsafe behaviour which, in anyway, endangers yourself or others will not be tolerated.
+Any such behaviour will result in the students involved being banned from fieldwork and from undertaking the subject

-- Students involved in such behavior may also have to address the University of Melbourne's academic misconduct process (as per university regulations).
+- Students involved in such behaviour may also have to address the University of Melbourne's academic misconduct process (as per university regulations).